I already pay tuition. Why should I give UT more money?

 Students may choose to give to an area of the University that made an impact on their experience here at UT.
 For example, students may direct their donation to their respective colleges, a student organization, athletics, or scholarships.
 Students can also make their gift in honor of someone that has impacted their life – a parent, a professor, or even a fellow student.
 All gifts in honor of a particular person will receive a note indicating their donation.

 Students who have no preference of a particular area they would like to support can give to the University’s Annual Fund.
 This fund is UT’s campaign, repeated on an annual basis, to raise support for current operations.
 This year the Class Campaign Committee has voted to combine all gifts to the Annual Fund to create a scholarship.
 The Committee is hoping to raise enough money to present to academically and/or financially deserving students.

 What are the campaign goals? | Back to top.

-The Class Campaign for UT would like to see at least 30 percent participation from the senior class in order to provide two $1,500 scholarships to future students who need additional support to attend the University.
+The Class Campaign for UT would like to see at least 30 percent participation from the senior class in order to provide scholarships to future students who need additional support to attend the University.

 Decide where to give: